-Startup Tintri Inc. today said its VMstore flash virtual machine storage appliances support vStorage APIs for Array Integration (VAAI) for VMware
+Startup Tintri Inc. today said its VMstore flash virtual machine storage appliances support vStorage APIs for Array Integration (VAAI) for VMware vSphere and it has added the ability to clone virtual machines faster through a software upgrade.

 Tintri’s VMstore T445 (which has 8.5 TB of usable capacity) and T540 (13.5 TB usable) were designed specifically for virtual machines.
 The systems use solid-state and SATA hard drives, but the vendor claims 99% of the I/O performance comes from the faster solid-state drives (SSDs).
 Tintri also maps each I/O request to the virtual disk on which it occurs, so there is no need to use LUNs to configure storage.